-Before you become an administrator of a Hub you will have to be assigned access by a Site Administrator or another Hub Administrator.
-A Site Administrator will be required to create a new Hub Project as well as your role as a Hub Administrator to assign to the Hub.
+Before you become an administrator of a Hub, you will have to be assigned access by a Site Administrator or another Hub Administrator.
+A Site Administrator will be required to create a new Hub Project as well as to assign your role as a Hub Administrator to the Hub.

 Once the Hub is created, both the Site Administrator and Hub Administrator will be able to create new administrators to build projects under the Hub.

 Hub Administrators need to remember that publishing a link to Hub pages on the homepage of your site will still be controlled by your Site Administrator who has access to the Homepage Editor.